yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 ## Conclusion

 To sum up, Mosdns is a `plugin-based` DNS forwarder.
-Users can splice plugins as needed and customize their own DNS processing logic.
-With mosdns, we may get better DNS processing experience and without worrying too much about DNS contamination from the local ISP.
+Users can splice plugins as needed and customize their DNS processing logic.
+With mosdns, we may get a better DNS processing experience without worrying too much about DNS contamination from the local ISP.

 ---